compsys-progtools/fall2025/faq/github.md

 git clone
 ```

 then past your url that you copied.
-It will look something like this, but the last part will be the current assignment repo and your username.
+It will look something like this, but the last part will be your repo

 ```
 git clone https://github.com/rhodyprog4ds/portfolio-brownsarahm.git